Thriving or Not?

 These health conditions have been conventionally reserved for older adults, but are now manifesting in younger and younger generations due to poor posture habits.

 In addition, Glassman, MD published in Spine in 20056 a study of 752 patients which measured posture and spinal form.
-He discovered that with every millimeter of loss in the spinal structure, overall health decreased, showing that the health of the spine is directly related to healthy organ function and one’s overall health.
+He discovered that with every millimeter of loss in the spinal alignment over center of gravity, overall health decreased, showing that the health of the spine is directly related to overall health.

-These facts would strongly suggest that we start monitoring posture in our children, and take measures to prevent serious health conditions from developing early on into old age.
-If you know that the health of your spine is directly related to your overall health, why would you wait to have your spinal checkup!
+These facts would strongly suggest that we start monitoring posture in our children, and take measures to prevent serious health conditions from developing early on and into old age.

 Fortunately, there is hope and help from specialized chiropractic-trained physicians in a highly-rehabilitative protocol called Chiropractic Spinal Biophysics.
 This program is designed to help restore the spine’s natural curves, reduce symptoms, and improve overall health in the human body.